Why does my back hurt in the morning but feel fine by midday?

 How fast would a better mattress help?

-If a sagged surface was the cause, many people notice improvement within a couple of weeks on a properly supported bed.
+If a sagged surface was the cause, any improvement tends to show up quickly, because the overnight strain stops accumulating on a properly supported bed.
 If the pattern doesn't fit, look at other causes.

 This article explains the morning-pain pattern.
 Manchot's StasisLayer™ System keeps the center supported so the spine stays neutral overnight. → See the system